-If you are disabled from an accident, you can work under some circumstances and still receive Social Security Disability benefits.
-Furthermore, Social Security provides work incentives and programs that can help you work if you need a job.
-The Social Security Administration (SSA) has set aside provisions for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), even if you currently have a job.
+If you are disabled after an accident, you can work under some circumstances and still receive Social Security Disability (SSD) benefits.
+In fact, Social Security provides work incentives and programs that can help you work if you need a job.

-- Temporary cash benefits to supplement what you are already making right now
+- Temporary cash benefits to supplement the income you are making right now

 - Medicare or Medicaid benefits